inspire-eu-validation/metadata/common/responsible-organisation.md

 **Test method**

-* Check the point of contact for the [organisation responsible](#organisationResponsable) for the establishment, management, maintenance and distribution of the described resource.
+Check the point of contact for the [organisation responsible](#organisationResponsable) for the establishment, management, maintenance and distribution of the described resource.
-The multiplicity of this element is one or more.

 They have to come defined through the children elements:

 * Name of the organisation [organization](#organisationName) with a non-empty free text element content.